 Safety control devices in robotic cells

 The idea with the safety control device is to allow operators to enter very dangerous areas (robotic cells) while holding the device.
 Consider for a moment if we would have an autonomous excavator?
-Well, the use of a safety control device might be just the trick to allow operators to enter otherwise very dangerous areas, the autonomous site.
+The use of a safety control device might be just the trick to allow operators to enter otherwise very dangerous areas, the autonomous site.

 What to make of this?